HoldMyBill logo

 Are extended warranties worth it for appliances?

-How accurate is the extended warranty calculator?
+How accurate is the extended warranty analyzer?

 What does an extended warranty typically cover?